 Lakedale offers 16 canvas cabins.
 One is the Bunkhouse which offers 2 queen sized beds in it and are pitched side by side – perfect for two couples.
 One is a duplex; two ‘normal’ sized canvas tents side by side, good for families and the rest scattered around the camp ground.

-…that’s not all!
-Lakedale also has a Canvas Cottage: a big canvas cabin complete with chandelier, fireplace, king sized bed, couch, electricity AND your own bathroom!
-Lakedale are introducing more of these in 2016.
+That’s not all.
+Lakedale also has a Canvas Cottage: a big canvas cabin complete with chandelier, fireplace, king sized bed, couch, electricity AND your own bathroom.

 Owls hooting to each other, frogs croaking across the lakes, the occasional laughter from tent sites (OK, not wildlife, but close enough) – I drifted into a really peaceful and un-interrupted sleep.